 Health insurance sold under the Affordable Care Act (also known as Obamacare) only lasts for a maximum of one year.
 When you first picked a health plan, you may have chosen to automatically renew your healthcare plan for as long as five years.
 Initially, this was designed to be harmless for consumers; however, health insurance companies routinely change their offerings from one year to the next, leaving consumers with a different policy than the one they initially chose.

 Here are reasons why automatic health insurance renewal can affect consumers:

 1. No More Chance to Cancel

 In the early years of ACA implementation, auto-renewals took place with weeks of the annual signup period left to spare.
-Now open enrollment ends in mid-December in most states.
+Now open enrollment ends in mid-January in most states.
 Once your current plan has been auto-renewed – or subbed with a different plan if your previous plan isn’t available – you can’t switch to something else.
 (Previously, if you were auto-enrolled in a bad health plan, you still had a chance to switch your coverage, because open enrollment extended into the new year.)